jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 ```

-Lastly, for daring purposes, as we will obtain results that are very much interesting & sensible, we are going to work with the **Others** sector, representing **all different funds & indexes**, comprising the entire "market" as much as we can, with components as independent they can.
+For demonstrative purposes, as we will obtain results that are very much interesting & sensible, we are going to work with the **Others** sector, representing **all different funds & indexes**, comprising the entire "market" as much as we can, with components as independent they can.
 Observe the description of such sector of securities: